Foie gras: Feeding phase

+Individual cages ("épinettes" in French) have been banned in Europe.

 Typical foie gras production involves force-feeding birds more food than they would eat in the wild, and much more than they would voluntarily eat domestically.

 In modern production, the bird is typically fed a controlled amount of feed, depending on the stage of the fattening process, the bird's weight, and the amount of feed the bird last ingested.
 At the start of production, a bird might be fed a dry weight of 250 g of food per day and up to 1000 g (in dry weight) by the end of the process.
-The actual amount of food force-fed is much greater because the birds are fed a mash with a composition of about 53% dry and 47% liquid (by weight).
+The actual amount of food force-fed is much greater because water is added to the dry feed.
+For pellets, the typical composition is about 53% dry and 47% liquid (by weight).
 This is the equivalent of around 1,900 grams per day in total mass.
+For whole grain, the cooked weight is about 1.4 times the dry weight.

-The feed is administered using a funnel fitted with a long tube (20–30 cm long), which forces the feed into the bird's esophagus.
+The feed is administered using a funnel fitted with a long metal or plastic tube (20–30 cm long), which forces the feed into the bird's esophagus.
 If an auger is used, the feeding takes about 45 to 60 seconds, however, modern systems usually use a tube fed by a pneumatic pump with an operation time of 2 to 3 seconds per duck.
 During feeding, efforts are made to avoid damaging the bird's esophagus, which could cause injury or death, although researchers have found evidence of inflammation of the walls of the proventriculus after the first session of force-feeding.
 There is also an indication of inflammation of the esophagus in the later stages of fattening.
 Several studies have also demonstrated that mortality rates can be significantly elevated during the gavage period.

 The feed, usually corn boiled with fat (to facilitate ingestion), deposits large amounts of fat in the liver, thereby producing the buttery consistency sought by some gastronomes.

-Ducks reared for foie gras are typically slaughtered at 100 days of age, and geese at 112 days.
-The bird's liver is 6 to 10 times its ordinary size this time.
+Ducks reared for foie gras are typically slaughtered at 100 days of age, although modern production methods with shortened pre-feeding and force feeding phases allow for an earlier slaughter, around 93 days.
+For geese, slaughter typically takes place at 112 days.
+The bird's liver is 6 to 10 times its ordinary size at this time.
 Storage of fat in the liver produces steatosis of the liver cells.